open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 PlacementBinding is restricted to the set that are selected by all other PlacementBindings for the policy where the `subFilter` field is false (examples below).

+For a given Policy, when there are multiple PlacementBindings containing a `remediationActionOverride` the decision of whether to override the enforcement action follows this algorithm (on a per Policy basis):
+1. Create set "P" of all clusters that are placed with placement bindings with subFilter: false.
+1. Create set "Q" of all clusters that are placed with placement bindings with subFilter: false and remediationActionOverride.remediationAction: enforce.
+Note that all clusters in "Q" are also included in set "P".
+1. Create set "R" of all clusters that are placed with placement bindings with subFilter: true and remediationActionOverride.remediationAction: enforce.
+1. Create set "S" which is the intersection of set "P" and set "R".
+1. The clusters which have the remediationAction overridden is the union of set "Q" and set "S".

 ### Examples
 In the following examples an inform Policy is bound to